The theology company logo

 [page 113]

 We learn to understand it by studying the relationship between this duality.
-Our tool is the transfinite network which defines the causal structure of the universe through communication and the concurrent implementation of the principle of requisite variety.
+Our tool is the transfinite network which defines the causal structure of the Universe through communication and the concurrent implementation of the principle of requisite variety.
 REAL vs COMPLEX numbers.

 Our formal theology is developed in the chapter MODEL;.
 In the theology chapter we make a mapping between classical theology and the transfinite network.